How much does a Water Engineer make?

 Average Salary: $47,000

-HydroCorp offers roles for Water Engineers focused on water resource management.
-They operate in various locations in the U.S. and specialize in water treatment and distribution systems.
+HydroCorp offers important roles for Water Engineers.
+They work on projects that manage water resources.
+They have offices in various locations, focusing on projects that include water treatment and distribution systems.

 How to earn more as a Water Engineer?